mvuckovic70/instaffo_task/README.md

 - **scripts/**:
   - `__init__.py`: An empty file to make this directory a Python package.
   - `search.py`: Contains the `Search` class which includes methods to match a single talent to a job and multiple talents to multiple jobs.
-  - `script.py`: Script to demonstrate how to load the model and use it to make predictions.

 - **utils/**:
   - `__init__.py`: An empty file to make this directory a Python package.